aman431/freeflow/README.md

 3. Provide Image(If user doesn't set any image automatic one default image i have set there).
 4. Choose Primary Color.
 5. Upload file.
+6. Set a restriction for .jpeg and .png file
-6. Provided Validation if you enter More than 10 Character.
+7. Provided Validation if you enter More than 10 Character.
-7. Provided validation if you provided any special character in the input text field.
+8. Provided validation if you provided any special character in the input text field.
-8. Maintain a whole redux in Typescript after hit On Submit Button.
+9. Maintain a whole redux in Typescript after hit On Submit Button.

 ## Code Maintainabilty